Safe drinking water

 Keep your tank water safe

-If you get your water from a rainwater tank, spring or bore - there are steps you can take to make sure your water is safe, clean and clear.
+If you get your water from a rainwater tank, spring or bore - there's steps you can take to make sure your water is safe, clean and clear.

 An untreated water supply can be contaminated with chemicals, bacteria and other organisms.
 These contaminants can cause unpleasant tastes, odours and some can cause serious illness.